bkhelifi/Brazil_2024/README.md

 This talk will describe the library based on its version v1.1, its main features and data flow, the organization of the Gammapy project.

-Link towards the general Presentation
+Link towards the general Presentation: [Gammapy Introduction](https://github.com/bkhelifi/Brazil_2024/blob/main/gammapy_overview.pdf).

+A collection of links will help you for this course:
-The basic data structures can be discovered with this [overview](https://docs.gammapy.org/1.1/tutorials/starting/overview.html).
+- The basic data structures can be discovered with this [overview](https://docs.gammapy.org/1.1/tutorials/starting/overview.html).

-The general web site of Gammapy is: https://gammapy.org/ .
+- The general web site of Gammapy is: https://gammapy.org/ .

-The documentation web site of Gammapy is: https://docs.gammapy.org/1.1/index.html .
+- The documentation web site of Gammapy is: https://docs.gammapy.org/1.1/index.html .

-The GitHub repository of the Gammapy projet is: https://github.com/gammapy .
+- The GitHub repository of the Gammapy projet is: https://github.com/gammapy .

 ## Installation and set-up <a name="install" />
 The **version 1.1** of Gammapy will be used.
 See the